UK Council for Psychotherapy

 Valuing, Respecting & Looking After Our Body, Physical Health & Wellbeing, Our Physical Sensations Our body, feelings, mind are intrinsically connected where our feelings inform our body's reactions.
 Relaxing and allowing our body to be at ease can help relax our mind (and vice versa), give us peace of mind (see also Our Body's Interconnectedness To Our Thoughts, Emotions, Etc).
 Some of us may need to take care of our body, notice, listen, value, respect and be in tune with our sensual state, physical sensations (felt in the moment), tears, are kind & respectful to our body and feel anchored, centred, connected, grounded, inhabiting our body, so we are not unformed, undefined, borderless, groundless, without cohesion, or feel hollow, empty inside (see also Fleeing Our Body), with little sense of physical wellbeing.
 We may enjoy adorning our body with feel-good clothes and colours.
 Appreciating how our sensations guide us, the value of our body - what it does for us (even researching our different body parts and what they do for us) shows us how hard it works for us all day.
 Appreciating and thanking each organ in our body may inspire us to take better care of our body.
 When we are honest with ourselves, accepting and comfortable about how we feel towards our body, not taking it for granted, grateful, appreciative of the life & tactile body we have with all its strengths, stamina, flexibility, beauty - all our senses, our limbs, heart, this etc. can take on more significance, boost our sense of optimism.
 Being in touch with what relaxes us (and touch itself) may be important.
 Others (often being stuck in our head) may ignore or neglect their body, let ourself go in some ways by not resting or sleeping enough, exercising in ways we enjoy, drinking enough fluids, including purified water, or eating nutritious food with energy.
 Comfort eating may play a part.
 Abandoning our body, or treating it as if some sort of vehicle, we may struggle to take care of it, look after our health, nutrition, diet, appearance, sleep, physical exercise.
 Turning to unhelpful habits or addictions may be another way we abandon ourself.
 (Neglect may also be an aspect of our relationship.)
 In relationships, where two people care about themselves and each other, both are able to strive, to take good care of themselves and their body (including not taking unnecessary risks) - partly out of taking care about ourself and also out of caring for our partner.
 Being with & in our body is a given, and (especially as our body changes) this can bring us up against existential dilemmas.
 Others may be seeking health anxiety counselling, health anxiety therapy.

 The Way Our Body Non-Verbally Speaks, Our Demeanour, Body Language, How We Carry, Express Ourself - Embody, Form Ourself In Our Body We may have abandoned ourselves, treating our body like a machine.
 Right from the start of our life, when we are touched into being (see also Qualities Of Touch), this embodies us.
 What can't be expressed, locates itself in the body, including our postures, e.g. we may feel fear in our belly, anxiety in our tense chest and anger in our throat.
 Opening our heart may feel good in the body, whereas anger and compliance (see also The People Pleaser - Addicted To Pleasing Others, Brown-Nosing) can feel awful in the body as can being stuck in our head.
 Holding feelings like shame can affect our demeanour and the ground we are from.
 This may echo back in time (also influenced by trauma where some of us may dissociate as if parts of our body are unreal, not belonging to us - derealisation, where we may also not fully engage sexually) maybe shaping how we carry ourself, form ourself in our body now.
 (Fully loving, embodying ourself, being in touch with our values also helps us becoming our creation as we envision this.)
 When we embody ourself, feel safe in our body, we are grounded, anchored, inhabiting our body, have substance, are in our own internal structure, connected to our centre, core.
 When we are fully inhabiting our body, present, we move naturally and spontaneously, directed from our lower torso, the solar plexus area, or hara just below the navel (unlike when captured by our ego, when we tend to lead from our head.
 And when we rest our awareness, have a felt sense of self in our core, this allows us to stay centred in our essence, anchored in the safety and love of our true self.
 (In this space, open to everything, we may experience a spiritual connection.)
 And if we find ourself drifting back up into our head region, we can shift back into our essence, bring ourself back down into connection with our core, relaxing and sinking our focus into this region through our breathing into our centre, letting go of our egoic thoughts.
-Alongside the thoughts we choose, the words we use, the counselling and psychotherapy may explore our perceptions - how we see ourself, how this might influence the way we carry ourself in our body and project, present ourselves in physical form out in the world - how our body expresses itself through our gestures, facial expressions, posture, body type, whether our body is hard, soft, hot or cold, tense, upright, agitated, overexcited or relaxed, numb or alive, shrunken, deflated, painful or painless, heavy, loose, tight or light.
+Alongside the thoughts we choose and what's being transmitted beyond the words we use, the counselling and psychotherapy may explore our perceptions - how we see ourself, how this might influence the way we carry ourself in our body and project, present ourselves in physical form out in the world - how our body expresses itself through our eyes, gestures, facial expressions, attitudes, posture, body type, whether our body is hard, soft, hot or cold, tense, upright, agitated, overexcited or relaxed, numb or alive, shrunken, deflated, painful or painless, heavy, loose, tight or light.
 Our demeanour may include our preference for close or distant physical contact, level of eye contact.
 Our body language may be stiff, distant or reassuring, harmless, calm, yet attentive and alert.
-When we are caring, kind, compassionate to others who are vulnerable, we may notice our body may soften (as do our eyes when we look directly at others), relaxes, our breathing may deepen and we may turn our whole body, calmly leaning towards the person we are caring for.

 Tension is who you think you should be.
 Relaxation is who you are.
 Chinese Proverb